danmt/realtime-form/README.md

 - Select your preferred stylesheet format (I always use SASS)
 - Go to the `realtime-form` directory

-One of the cool things of using Nx with NestJs and Angular is the possibility to share things between them.
+One of the cool things about using Nx with NestJs and Angular is the possibility to share things between them.
 Let's take advantage of it and create our Form's state interface and Action types enum.

 Go to `/libs/api-interfaces/src/lib/api-interfaces.ts` and change its content to this: